AndhyGomez/PasswordValidator/README.md

 # PasswordValidator
 Checks a user password to ensure it meets desired criteria.
+Implements basic hash, salt, and ascii password security methods.